aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

   discarded.
 For the same reason, continued lines that start with "use", "module", "submodule", or "include" are best avoided.

-- Two files with the same name and different extensions in the same directory are not allowed.
+- Two files with the same name and different Fortran extensions in the same directory are not allowed.

 - Since it has been tested only with `gfortran` and `ifort`, if some other compiler behaves differently regarding `.mod` and `.smod` files, the script needs to be adapted.

-- The way the Makefile below works, it may cause trouble if you use files with blank spaces in them.
+- The way our Makefile works, it may cause trouble if you use files with blank spaces in them.

 If we name our script `makedepf08.awk`, then a complete Makefile that compiles all sources in all subdirectories of a Fortran project is: